abearly/ScientiaMobileAngular/README.md

 # ScientiaMobile AngularJS Practical Tests

-There are two AngularJS practical tests included in this repository.
+There are three AngularJS practical tests included in this repository.

-Both use [Laravel 5.3](https://laravel.com/docs/5.3) for their back-end, however, knowledge of Laravel is not required.
+Each uses [Laravel 5.3](https://laravel.com/docs/5.3) for their back-end, however, knowledge of Laravel is not required.
 All necessary back-end components have been set up as needed for each exercise.

 Specific instructions are included in each exercise.